wechaty/puppet-official-account/README.md

 ### `WECHATY_PUPPET_OA_APP_ID`: `appId`

-Developer ID(AppID) is the developer ID, Official Account identification code, which can call Official Account API with developer's password.
+Developer ID(AppID) is the developer ID, Official Account identification code, which can call Official Account API with the developer's password.

 ### `WECHATY_PUPPET_OA_APP_SECRET`: `appSecret`

-Developer Password(AppSecret) is the one with high security to verify the identity of Official Account developer.
+The Developer Password(AppSecret) is the one with high security to verify the identity of the Official Account developer.

 ### `WECHATY_PUPPET_OA_TOKEN`: `token`

-Token is set by you for your server(URL) configuration.
+The token is set by you for your server(URL) configuration.

 ### `WECHATY_PUPPET_OA_PORT`

-Set `WECHATY_PUPPET_OA_PORT` to your local HTTP Server port number if you have a public server that can be visit from the internet.
+Set `WECHATY_PUPPET_OA_PORT` to your local HTTP Server port number if you have a public server that can be visited from the internet.

-After set ``WECHATY_PUPPET_OA_PORT`, the puppet will expose itself to the internet with this port for providing the HTTP service.
+After setting ``WECHATY_PUPPET_OA_PORT`, the puppet will expose itself to the internet with this port for providing the HTTP service.

 ### `WECHATY_PUPPET_OA_WEBHOOK_PROXY_URL`

 Set `WECHATY_PUPPET_OA_WEBHOOK_PROXY_URL` to a `localtunnel` supported address so that you will be able to provide the Server Address(URL) for WebHook usage with this URL.

-This is the most convenience way to use this puppet, because you can always provide the same URL to WeChat Official Account platform no matter where your program are running of.
+This is the most convenient way to use this puppet because you can always provide the same URL to the WeChat Official Account platform no matter where your program is running.

 Currently, you can generate this URL by yourself by: